codership/documentation/galeracluster/source/documentation/install-mysql-src.rst

 Galera Cluster for MySQL - Source Installation
 ==============================================

 Galera Cluster for MySQL is the reference implementation from Codership Oy.
 Binary installation packages are available for Debian- and RPM-based distributions of Linux.
-In the event that your Linux distribution is based upon a different package management system, if your server uses a different unix-like operating system, such as Solaris or FreeBSD, you will need to build Galera Cluster for MySQL from source.
+If your Linux distribution is based upon a different package management system, if your server uses a different unix-like operating system, such as Solaris or FreeBSD, you will need to build Galera Cluster for MySQL from source.

 .. note:: If you built Galera Cluster for MySQL over an existing standalone instance of MySQL, there are some additional steps that you need to take in order to update your system to the new database server.
 For more information, see :doc:`../training/tutorials/migration`.